 Step 2: You pay the expense

 At the beginning of the next accounting period, you pay the expense.
-You need to reverse the original entry in your books.
+Reverse the original entry in your books.

-To reverse the transaction, debit the accrued liability account.
-The debit will decrease your liabilities.
+Debit the Accrued Liability account to decrease your liabilities.
 When you pay a debt, you have fewer liabilities.

-You also credit an asset account.
-In this case, you credit the cash account because you paid the expense with cash.
+Credit an asset account.
+In this example, credit the Cash account because you paid the expense with cash.
 A credit decreases the amount of cash you have.

-When the original entry is reversed (showing you paid the expense), it’s removed from the balance sheet.
-This decreases liabilities.
-Your income statement also shows a decrease in cash.
+When you reverse the original entry to show that you paid the expense, you must also remove it from the balance sheet.
+This decreases your liabilities.
+And because you paid it, your income statement should show a decrease in cash.

-If you don’t adjust entries after paying expenses, you will have some issues in your books.
+If you don’t adjust entries after paying expenses, you’ll have some issues in your books.
 Here are a few things that will likely happen:

 - Liabilities will be understated on the balance sheet